 A more detailed analysis of the impact of COVID-19 pandemic on grocery shopping behaviours was published on 5 November.

-Rates of emergency hospital admissions for all alcohol-specific conditions in England were lower in March, April and May 2020 than in the same months at baseline (rates for 2018 and 2019 combined).
-They then increased above baseline levels for June, July and August 2020 and then fell to be similar to the baseline in September.
+Rates of emergency hospital admissions for all alcohol-specific conditions in England were lower in March, April and May 2020, than in the same months at baseline (rates for 2018 and 2019 combined).
+They then increased above baseline levels for months June to September 2020 and then fell below the baseline in October and November.
 This pattern was seen for men and women.

-Mortality rates for alcohol-specific conditions were higher for all months from May to November 2020 than in the same months at baseline (rates for 2018 and 2019 combined).
+Mortality rates for alcohol-specific conditions were higher for all months from May 2020 to January 2021 than in the same months at baseline (rates for 2018 and 2019 combined).
 For both sexes, rates were increased in the second, third and fourth quarters of the year (April to June 2020, July to September 2020 and October to December respectively) compared to the equivalent quarters at baseline (2018 and 2019 combined).
 These trends were also observed for alcoholic liver disease, which accounts for most alcohol-related deaths, while the trend was less clear for other alcohol-specific causes.
 Regional differences are seen for alcohol related deaths, four regions had increased rates in the second quarter of 2020 compared to baseline.
 Five regions had increased rates in the third quarter of 2020 compared to baseline.
 Seven regions had increased rates in the fourth quarter of 2020.